airbrake/airbrake/README.md

     rm lib/tasks/hoptoad_notifier_tasks.rake

-You can them continue to install normally.
+You can then continue to install normally.
 If you don't remove the rake file, you will be unable to unpack this gem (Rails will think it's part of the framework).

 ### Testing it out

-You can test that Hoptoad is working in your production environment by using this rake task (from RAILS_ROOT):
+You can test that Airbrake is working in your production environment by using this rake task (from RAILS_ROOT):

-    rake hoptoad:test
+    rake airbrake:test

 If everything is configured properly, that task will send a notice to Hoptoad which will be visible immediately.